Radar Cross Section (RCS) and Stealth

 Thursday, May 9, 2019 14:00 -15:00 EDT

-Radar cross section (RCS) is an important characteristic of military vehicles, such as aircraft, warships, and tanks.
-RCS is the effective cross-sectional area of the target as seen by the radar.
+This webinar will begin with a discussion of radar cross section (RCS) which is an important characteristic of military vehicles, such as aircraft, warships, and tanks.
+The concept of RCS as the effective cross-sectional area of the target as seen by the radar will be discussed.
 It’s measured in square meters (m2) or decibels above a square meter (dBm2).
 Alternatively, the RCS of a target can be considered to be the cross section of a metal sphere (in m2) yielding the same return amplitude as the target.
-The RCS depends on many parameters such as:
+We will discuss how the RCS depends on many parameters such as:

 The RCS of a warship will vary significantly with the look angle, from as little as 20 dBsm to as much as 60 dBsm broadside.
-RCS is also polarization sensitive; for example, aircraft with long wings will have a strong horizontal polarization component while vertically oriented surfaces will contribute to the vertical polarization component.
+We will also talk about how RCS is also polarization sensitive; for example, aircraft with long wings will have a strong horizontal polarization component while vertically oriented surfaces will contribute to the vertical polarization component.

-Reducing the RCS and general target detectability of military vehicles improves their combat survivability and enhances their general military utility.
-Stealth indicates reduction in all signatures:
+Next we will discuss how reducing the RCS and general target detectability of military vehicles improves their combat survivability and enhances their general military utility.
+The presentation will include how stealth indicates reduction in all signatures:

 – Hiding the engines